storybookjs/react-native/CONTRIBUTING.md

 This option executes tests from `<rootdir>/integration` In order for the snapshot-integration tests to be executed properly, examples being tested must be running on their defaults ports, as declared in `integration/examples.test.js`

-Pupeteer is used to launch and grab screenshots of example pages, while jest is used to assert matching images.
+Puppeteer is used to launch and grab screenshots of example pages, while jest is used to assert matching images.

 ### Updating Tests